FischbachLab/nf-cctyper/README.md

 README
 ====================

 ## CCTyper: Automatic detection and subtyping of CRISPR-Cas operons

-## References:

 ## Seedfile example
 ### Note that the seedfile is a CSV (comma-separated values) file with header